TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TuneTYPO3.rst

 Tuning OPcache
 --------------

-Below is list of OPcache features with information on how they can impact TYPO3's performance.
+Below is list a of OPcache features with information on how they can impact TYPO3's performance.

 .. confval:: opcache.save_comments